JuannyP/JuannyP/README.md

 ### JPosada
-🙋🏻‍♀️ Hi I'm Juanny, an aspiring data analyst and welcome to my SQL Portfolio!
+🙋🏻‍♀️ Hi I'm Juanny, an aspiring data analyst.
+Welcome to my SQL Portfolio!

 👩🏻‍💻 I would love to share my projects as I am acquiring knowledge in SQL.
 Examples of SQL I've written can be found in the "SQL" respository.